The-Genius-Wave-Review-Scam-or-Legit/.github/profile/README.md

 - Boosted career growth and personal goal achievement
 - Improved relationships and overall well-being

 These claims are bold, suggesting that just 7 minutes daily can unlock "genius" potential, backed by a narrative of a NASA study on children showing high theta activity correlating with creative genius, which diminishes with age.
-However, the specifics of the audio track, such as the exact frequencies used, are not disclosed, adding to skepticism.
+However, the specifics of the audio track, such as the exact frequencies used, are not disclosed, adding to skepticism. <br>
 [>>Try The Genius Wave Today](https://gogeniuswave.com/DSvsl/#aff=KelexBawz)

 ### Scientific Backing